Exchange Connector Developer Tutorial

-An order could be filled by other market participants over time, once it's live on an exchange.
-Depending on the order types, i.e. limit or market, the order could be filled either immediately or after it is fulfilled by another market participant.
+Other market participants could fill an order over time once it's live on an exchange.
+Depending on the order types, i.e. limit or market, the order could be filled either immediately or after another market participant fulfils it.

-For every order fill on our orders, whether partially or fully, the exchange connector must emit a
+For every order fill on our orders, whether partially or entirely, the exchange connector must emit an

-OrderFilledEvent, to notify the strategy modules about the progress of the order.
+OrderFilledEvent, to notify the strategy modules about the order's progress.

 Once an order has been completely filled, the exchange connector must emit a

-The exchange connector would stop tracking the order afterwards.
+The exchange connector would stop tracking the order afterward.